Canon XTi vs Nikon D5500

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XTi does not provide wifi capability.

-Both the XTi and the D5500 have been discontinued, but can regularly be found used on eBay.
+Both the XTi and the D5500 have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the D5500 was followed by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XTi Manual (free pdf) or the online Nikon D5500 Manual.
+Further information on the features and operation of the XTi and D5500 can be found, respectively, in the Canon XTi Manual (free pdf) or the online Nikon D5500 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon XTi and the Nikon D5500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.